Using the aria-labelledby attribute

 This attribute can be used with any typical HTML form element; it is not limited to elements that have an ARIA

-aria-label are used, user agents give precedence to
+aria-label attribute, the user agents give precedence to

 Example 1: Multiple Labels